mhpob/telemetar/README.md

 ## Installing

-If you’d like to give what has been put together a whirl, install the current version of this package from GitHub.
+If you’d like to give what has been put together a whirl, install the current version of this package from GitHub. **However, please know that everything is completely experimental – functions will be frequently changed, renamed, broken, or not work at all!**

 ``` r
 remotes::install_github("mhpob/telemetar")